Tim Kledhans logs his moments on the regular, inspiring us all. And today, he's sharing even more inspiration. Check out how it all started.

 Then, I purchased my first glucose meter, which I had no idea how to use.
 Next, I started searching to see if there were any glucose apps for my phone, and I found One Drop.

-I signed up and had a fantastic One Drop Diabetes Coach, Alexandrea, that listened and helped me with food, diabetes questions, and encouragement.
+I signed up and had a fantastic One Drop clinical health coach, Alexandrea, that listened and helped me with food, diabetes questions, and encouragement.

 The Good Stuff